Sale of DIY COVID-19 test kits to be extended to supermarkets and convenience stores; no more purchase limits

 READ: Supermarkets within buildings to reintroduce TraceTogether-only SafeEntry and SafeEntry Gateways

+Co-chair of the multi-ministry COVID-19 task force Lawrence Wong said that many businesses have come on board the new regime over the past few weeks.

-Given that “many of the systems are now in place”, FET RRT will be made mandatory for staff members from certain higher-risk settings from Jul 15.
+Given that “many of the systems and processes" are now in place, FET RRT will be made mandatory for staff members from certain higher-risk settings from Jul 15, said Mr Wong on Wednesday.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments